soukron/redfish-to-vsphere-proxy/README.md

-# iLO to vSphere Proxy
+# Redfish to vSphere Proxy

 This application provides a proxy service that translates iLO Redfish API calls to vSphere API calls.
 It allows managing vSphere VMs through a minimal set of Redfish API calls.